ropensci/roweb3/archetypes/Rmd/index.md

   - community
 # The summary below will be used by e.g. Mastodon preview cards
 description: "A very short summary of your post (~ 100 characters)"
+# Fill the doi using `commonmetar::commonmeta_doi()` function.
+Commonmetar package: https://docs.ropensci.org/commonmetar/
+params:
+  doi:
 # If you have no preferred image for Mastodon preview cards,
 # delete the socialImg and socialAlt lines below
 # - Note "/" between year/month/day
 socialImg: blog/2019/06/04/post-template/name-of-image.png
 socialAlt: "Alternative description of the image"
-# the text below is for populating the "share on Twitter" button
+# the text below is for populating the "share on Mastodon" button
 # if deleted, the title of the post will be used
 social: "A post about blabla by @username@server.extension!"
 # this field is for the storing the name(s) of the editor(s) of your post
 # you can leave it empty until you know who'll review your PR
-editor:
 ---

 This is the R Markdown (.Rmd) template for a blog post or tech note.